ambtiharibabu/Mental_Health_Descriptive_Analytics_HA/README.md

 ### 🔹 Tableau
 1. Open `Mental_Health_Analysis.twbx` in Tableau Desktop or Tableau Public.
-2. Explore the interactive dashboards.
+2. Explore the dashboard.

 ---

 ---

 ## Author
-**Haribabu Ambati – MSBA International Student**
+**Haribabu Ambati – MSBA International Student at Barton Business School, Wichita State University**
-💼 *Passionate about Business Analytics, Data Visualization, and Data‑driven insights.*
+*Passionate about Business Analytics, Data Visualization, and Data‑driven insights.*

 ⭐ If you like this project, feel free to star the repo.
 Thank you.